haleanana/our-recipe/README.md

 - [x] Time stamps for updated and added recipes.
 - [x] Newest recipe will be the first on the recipe list.
 - [x] Quick access to newest and most viewed recipes on home page.
-- [x] Ability to add recipes on Favourites.
+- [x] Ability to add recipes in Favourites using users local storage.
 - [x] Recipes already in Favourites will alert the user that recipe is already in favourites and will prevent them from adding a duplicate.
 - [x] Fixed Navbar so users can always find their way around.
 - [x] Form validation.